fallingleavesz/OSCP-Playbook-and-Tools/README.md

 # OSCP
-I have just finished the OSCP exam, and plan to share my playbood, tools, and my experience in the following days.
+I have just finished the OSCP exam, and share my playbood and tools.